9Akshit1/RoboHand/README.md

 ![Final CAD Underside](https://hc-cdn.hel1.your-objectstorage.com/s/v3/b559a07c66fa4c035cc92b1351936754b3420eb1_cad_jy2_pic3.png)

 # Final Circuit Schematic
 Schematic is called robohand.kicad_sch in the schematic_pcb/robohand folder.
+While this shows 4 EMG sensors (the ESP32-CAM doesnt have enough pins), I actually need 9 EMG sensors to fluidly control a human hand and train it to be extremely good at autonomous imitation.
+Since the ESP32-CAM doesn't have enough pins, I decided to use the board setup I will be getting from my RoboArm project.
+That project has enough pins for me to connect all of my EMG sensors.

 ![Final Schematic](https://hc-cdn.hel1.your-objectstorage.com/s/v3/8f2fa4fdb6b0541a5f8ab713b6f9a76516ecd418_schematic_au6.png)